sig-gis/Liberia_NSC_ForestMonitoringTraining/index.md

 ---

 # Liberia Geospatial Capacity Building Workshops for Forest Monitoring
 This workshop aim to build participants' capacity to use remote sensing technologies (Earth observation satellites and drones) and machine learning techniques for forest monitoring.
-For a detailed overview, you can read the workshop's [concept note](https://docs.google.com/document/d/1ed5aAAm7OfiYvlKrU0aBoUlyP_KOmo6Ta8P0z2d4Mms/edit?usp=sharing).
+For a detailed overview, you can read the workshop's [concept note and full agenda](https://docs.google.com/document/d/1ed5aAAm7OfiYvlKrU0aBoUlyP_KOmo6Ta8P0z2d4Mms/edit?usp=sharing).

+#### Instructors:
+Crystal Wespestad and Jarrett Barbuto from Spatial Informatics Group, LLC.
+(SIG)

 ## Expected outcomes of the workshop